rombachuk/cloudant-performancecollector/documentation/Installation.md

 * configure haproxy token setup
 * configure cluster access
-* postgres target: configure export target
+* if postgres target: configure export target
-* es target: configure export target
+* if elasticsearch target: configure export target
 * configure exclusions for data collection (pre-filter data)
 * configure exclusions and thresholds for event-detection  - optional
 * run the deploy/clean_install.sh script
 * the script will prompt for online/offline mode, and target type, as it executes
 * the installer will optionally build a new schema/template-set in the target :

--- do this only once for this target
-*(ie ignore for 2nd load balancer, and subsequent clusters exporting to this same target)*
+-- do this only once for this target and backup any existing data at the target that you need *(ie ignore for 2nd load balancer, and subsequent clusters exporting to this same target)*

--- backup any old performance data you need

 * configure crontab to run periodic metric collection jobs
 * grafana hub: install datasources and dashboards into grafana
 * kibana hub: install index into kibana

-Ideally do the installation as `root`
+You should edit the files within the `unpacking` (or staging) area, prior to executing the clean_install script.

+For example, if you have unpacked release `cloudant-performancecollector-30.0.0`to the directory `/root/software/cloudant-performancecollector-30.0.0`, then edit the files you have unpacked within directory `/root/software/cloudant-performancecollector-30.0.0/cloudant-performancecollector`

 ***Configuration haproxy tokens (resources/collect/configuration/perfagent-collect.conf)***